 An accomplished multi-instrumentalist, Milan often jokes that he first moved to Nashville in 1999 because he “heard they were running out of guitar players,” but with light speed picking and his trusty tenor voice, he has built a reputation as an adept artist, songwriter and collaborator.
 Traveling the world, Milan has made appearances at venues ranging from Colorado’s Red Rocks Amphitheater to Buck Owens’ Crystal Palace in Bakersfield, California, and from the Grand Ole Opry to Symphony Hall with the Boston Pops Orchestra.

 As a songwriter, Milan’s songs have been recorded by some of the biggest names in bluegrass, ranging from the traditional sounds of the Lonesome River Band to the progressive leanings of the Steep Canyon Rangers.
-The fruits of this labor have yielded twenty number one songs in the genre, over three dozen others that have graced the top twenty, two nominations for Song of the Year and three for Songwriter of the Year by the International Bluegrass Music Association.
+The fruits of this labor have yielded twenty-one number one songs in the genre, over three dozen others that have graced the top twenty, two nominations for Song of the Year and four for Songwriter of the Year by the International Bluegrass Music Association.

 In addition to the standout solo recordings Timepiece and Coon Dog Cemetery, and the chart-topping collaborations Adeline, Who Are You Redbird and The Last Moonshiner with Buddy Melton, popular songs from his pen include Pretty Little Girl from Galax by Russell Moore and IIIrd Tyme Out, Terry Baucom’s Here Come the Teardrops and What’ll I Do, along with Ain’t Going Down to the River and Broke Down in Arkansas by Missy Armstrong.
 His compositions also cover a long list of fan favorites from the Balsam Range catalog, including Caney Fork River, Papertown, Chasing Someone Else's Dreams, Eldorado Blue, and Something 'Bout That Suitcase.